wso2/identity-apps/docs/FORMS.md

 # Forms

-The WSO2 form library can cater to all the requirements that are identified when it comes to its use-cases.
+The @wso2is/form-fields library can cater to all the requirements that are identified when it comes to its use-cases.
 The fields of this module is compatible with the semantic UI elements that are customised in the `react-components` module and support their native behaviors.